The Timescales of Embedded Star Formation as Observed in STARFORGE: The Evolution of Embeddedness During Formation

 We now turn to the joint distributions of age and extinction, as traced by individual stars.
+We encourage readers to view the movie version of Figure~\ref{fig:av_vs_stellar_age}, where one can track each star in higher snapshot fidelity than is possible in the 4 panel still shots.
 Throughout the simulation, young stars first appear in dense gas with high characteristic ${\widetilde{A_{\rm V}}}$, consistent with forming inside of dense molecular gas.
-However, over time they become orders of magnitude less obscured, typically with a notable transition near the time they stop accreting mass, at the zero-age boundary.
+Therefore, as stars form, they appear in the upper left corner of the plot.
+However, over time they become orders of magnitude less obscured (moving down the y-axis), typically with a notable transition near the time they stop accreting mass, at the zero-age boundary.
 This pattern repeats for stars formed throughout the simulation.
 There is also a more gradual, but steady decrease in the typical extinction of the post-accretion ($t_{age}>0$) stars, due to the on-going loss of dense dusty gas throughout the cloud.

 The transition in extinction at zero age is to some degree expected, because we have defined zero age to be the moment the sink particle is no longer accreting.
 In many cases, this transition marks a natural inflection point.
 When accretion ends, local gas supply has likely diminished, and stellar feedback becomes more effective at clearing the surrounding material.
 As a result, extinction tends to peak around this time and then decline, although the precise timing of that decline appears to depend on the stars properties.